General Dental Treatment

 Vinyl Bite Guard (for Grinding, Jaw Pain & Migraine) – €175

-Professional Sports Mouthguard (available in different colours) – €75
+Professional Sports Mouthguard (available in different colours) – From €75

 Mouth Guard for teeth grinding